Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Pseudo-causal and pseudo-lightlike curves

-In this section we want introduce the notion of \textit{pseudo-timelike curves} and \textit{pseudo-spacelike curves}.
-However, we need a method to discern genuine pseudo-timelike (and pseudo-spacelike, respectively) curves from those that asymptotically become lightlike as they approach the hypersurface of signature change.
-The generalized affine parameter will prove useful to draw this distinction.
-For this, we require a notion of completeness so that every $C^{1}$ curve of finite length as measured by such a parameter has an endpoint.
-Ehresmann~\cite{Ehresmann} and later Schmidt~\cite{Schmidt - A new definition of singular points in general relativity} appear to have been the first ones to propose using so-called \textit{generalized affine parameters} to define the completeness of general curves~\cite{Schmidt - A new definition of singular points in general relativity}.
-The generalized affine parameter turns out to be a particularly useful quantity for probing singularities because it can be defined for an arbitrary curve, not necessarily a geodesic.
+In this section we introduce the notions of \textit{pseudo-timelike} and \textit{pseudo-spacelike} curves.
+To make these notions well-defined, we must distinguish genuine pseudo-timelike (respectively pseudo-spacelike) curves from those that asymptotically become lightlike as they approach the hypersurface of signature change.
+For this purpose, the concept of a generalized affine parameter will play a central role.
+In particular, we require a suitable notion of completeness, ensuring that every $C^{1}$ curve of finite length with respect to such a parameter possesses an endpoint.
+The use of generalized affine parameters in this context was first proposed by Ehresmann~\cite{Ehresmann} and later developed further by Schmidt~\cite{Schmidt - A new definition of singular points in general relativity}, who employed them to characterize the completeness of arbitrary curves.
+The generalized affine parameter proves especially useful quantity for probing singularities, because it can be defined for an arbitrary curve, not necessarily a geodesic.

 ~